Sheri Kershaw: Personal life

 Sheri Kershaw married Robbie Gladwell in 1970, but they later divorced.
 While working in cabaret she met American musician and composer Bruce Hamill and was married to him for several years, separating in 1979 and divorcing in 1980.
 Her third husband was the English singer-songwriter Nik Kershaw.
-The couple married in July 1983 and had three children together, Rudi, Ryan and Izzy.
+The couple married in July 1983 and had three children together.
 They divorced in 2003.

-For many years, Kershaw has been a member of the School of Economic Science group which promotes meditation and the Gurdjieff group, choosing to become a Buddhist and study Buddhist philosophy.
+For many years, Kershaw has been a member of the School of Economic Science group which promotes meditation.
+It has a dress code and advocates a conservative lifestyle, with traditional gender roles and sexual mores.
+She was also a member of the Gurdjieff group, and subsequently became a Buddhist.